-B. Employees may elect to enroll in the Annual Leave Program to receive annual leave credit in lieu of vacation and sick leave credits.
+- B. Employees may elect to enroll in the Annual Leave Program to receive annual leave credit in lieu of vacation and sick leave credits.
 Enrollment into and out of the Annual Leave Program will occur annually during an open enrollment period during the month of April.
 All enrollments must be received by the employee's personnel office from April 1 to April 30.
-The effective date of the election shall be the first day of the June pay period.

-C. Each full-time employee shall receive credit for annual leave in lieu of the vacation and sick leave credits of this Agreement in accordance with the following schedule:
+The effective date of the election shall be the first day of the June pay period. - C. Each full-time employee shall receive credit for annual leave in lieu of the vacation and sick leave credits of this Agreement in accordance with the following schedule:

-1 month to 3 years

-11 hours per month
+1 month to 3 years 11 hours per month

-37 months to 10 years

-14 hours per month
+37 months to 10 years 14 hours per month

-121 months to 15 years

-16 hours per month
+121 months to 15 years 16 hours per month

-17 hours per month
+181 months to 20 years 17 hours per month

-18 hours per month

-18 hours per month
+241 months and over 18 hours per month